e-ramos/Shakesperience/README.md

 *.pkl* files are inherently **insecure** and deserializing them can lead to arbitrary code execution.
 This format was chosen for convenience only.
 Run instance in a safe place.

+Also, all user inputs are not **sanitized** and unexpected values will crash the program.
+I coded this up over a weekend; play nice.

  ## Use
  ###### Dependencies:
  1. Anaconda